Triple Alliance (1596): Results

 As late as 1596 the Republic received advantages from the alliance.
 A request to England for sending troops was granted.
-Francis Vere was sent with 2200 soldiers to the Republic.
+Francis Vere was sent with 2,200 soldiers to the Republic.
 France also sent troops to the Republic, but these could be recalled at any time if deemed necessary by Henry IV.
-This actually happened in 1597, when Albert of Austria made an attempt to relieve the siege of Amiens, and Henry IV required more troops to continue the siege.
+This actually happened in 1597, when Albert of Austria made an attempt to relieve the Siege of Amiens, and Henry IV required more troops to continue the siege.
 As a result, Elizabeth also sent 4,200 soldiers to assist Henry against the Spanish there.
 Because of Albert's concentration on France, the Spanish forces guarding the border with the Dutch republic were left on their own, enabling Maurice of Orange to capture several cities in his celebrated campaign of 1597.

 France also received troops sent by England and the Republic, so in the end all three states participating in the alliance benefited from it.
-The Republic sent, as agreed in the treaty, 4000 troops to France, while England, according to the secret treaty, sent much less troops.
+The Republic sent, as agreed in the treaty, 4,000 troops to France, while England, according to the secret treaty, sent much fewer troops.

 Aside from the military commitments, the alliance had another important meaning for the Republic.
-By the signing of the alliance, France and England became the first states to officially recognise the Dutch Republic as a sovereign territory.
+By the signing of the alliance, France and England became the first states to officially recognise the Dutch Republic as a sovereign state.